sodrooome/maritest/README.md

         ...
 ```

-And thus it becomes problematic when there are many test scenarios that need to be validated, especially from those scenarios what will definitely be written is to asserting headers, response body, status code or content-type.
-With **Maritest**, it will make it easier to write iterative assertions and make it easier to maintainable API tests module.
+And thus it becomes problematic when there are many test scenarios that need to be validated, especially from those scenarios what will definitely be written such as asserting headers, response body, status code or content-type.
+With **Maritest**, it will make it easier to write iterative assertions without the need for us to write the expectations and actual results from the API we tested and make it easier to maintainable API tests module.
 From there, we can actually write it with much simpler function (or just plain variables) :

 ```python
 class TestApiB: